5 Alabama Career Sectors That Offer Great Opportunities

 This vibrant sector is quickly emerging as one of Alabama's most important areas of growth.
 In fact, it already employs about 15,000 people.
 And more than one billion dollars is generated each year by IT companies throughout the state.** But cities like Huntsville and Birmingham are especially noteworthy for IT opportunities.
 Here's why:

-- Almost 800 technology-focused companies call Birmingham home.****
+- Hundreds of technology-focused companies call Birmingham home.****

 - High-tech firms are major drivers of the growth that's occurring in Huntsville.
 It's expected that this sector will help Huntsville become Alabama's largest city by 2022.†